1bardesign/batteries/readme.md

 I'd strongly recommend that if you find yourself frustrated with the above, stop and think why/if you really want to avoid globals for something intended to be commonly used across your entire codebase!
 Are you explicitly `require`ing `math` and `table` everywhere you use it too?
 Are you just as ideologically opposed to `require` being a global?

-You may wish to reconsider, and save yourself typing `batteries` a few hundred times :)
+You may wish to reconsider, and save yourself typing `batteries` many, many times :)

 ## Git Submodule or Static Install?